Luxembourg-Open-Source-Club/BICS-BOT/README.md

 # BICS-BOT 🤖
-The **BICS bot's** source code may be found in this repository.
-Its primary goal is to automate the BICS Discord server and provide users and students with a variety of ways to interact with it.
+The **BICS-BOT**'s source code can be found in this repository.
+Its primary goal is to automate the BICS Discord server tasks, and provide students with simple ways to interact with the server.

-The bot now supports text channel instructions including **help**, **role attribution**, and **enrolment/unenrolment** to courses.
+You can run `/help` on the server the bot is present, and see the capabilities of it.

 ## Table of Contents
 - [Bot Deployment](#bot-deployment)